 Objective from 2016 HSTP Document (Goal 1) Update: Success Update and maintain a regional inventory TCRPC's website shows all public transportation providers within the HSTP of public transportation services to be service area, split up by county: posted on the TCRPC website, as well as https://tricountyrpc.org/transportation/transit/ sent out to transit stakeholders.
 Participate in county transportation TCRPC participates in the GPMTD ADA Committee as well as the committees/advisory groups and other Transportation Advisory Group within the Statewide Independent Living relevant transportation committees.
 Gather Council of Illinois (SILC).
 TCRPC has also sat in on 5311 reviews.
-In 2019information, identify coordination 2020, TCRPC collaborated with human service and transit stakeholders to opportunities, and voice concerns and/or coordinate 2020 Census marketing and education efforts. suggestions.
+In 2019- information, identify coordination 2020, TCRPC collaborated with human service and transit stakeholders to opportunities, and voice concerns and/or coordinate 2020 Census marketing and education efforts. suggestions.

-Objective from 2016 HSTP Document, continued (Goal 1) Update: Success Continue to build and maintain an email TCRPC built and continuously updates an email listserv, containing HSTP listserv of human services agencies and Committee members, stakeholders, and interested members of the public. other relevant stakeholders.
+Objective from 2016 HSTP Document, continued (Goal 1) Update: Success TCRPC built and continuously updates an email listserv, containing HSTP Committee members, stakeholders, and interested members of the public.